-A-2 DETERMINATION OF NON-VOLATILE MATTER
+B-2 DETERMINATION OF NON-VOLATILE MATTER

-A-2.1 General
+B-2.1 General

 A known quantity of the material is evaporated and the residue is weighed.

-A-2.2 Apparatus
+B-2.2 Apparatus

-A-2.2.1 Conical Flask

-250 ml capacity with a side tube and provided with ground glass stopper.
+B-2.2.1 Conical Flask — 250 ml capacity with a side tube and provided with ground glass stopper.

-A-2.2.2 Gas Washing Bottles

-250 ml capacity, tall form with fitted tube and ground glass stopper.
+B-2.2.2 Gas Washing Bottles — 250 ml capacity, tall form with fitted tube and ground glass stopper.

-A-2.2.3 Graduated Cylinder

-100 ml capacity.
+B-2.2.3 Graduated Cylinder — 100 ml capacity

-A-2.3 Reagents
+B-2.3 Reagents

-A-2.3.1 Bromothymol Blue Indicator
+B-2.3.1 Bromothymol Blue Indicator

-Dissolve 0.1 g of bromothymol blue in 100 ml of 50 percent rectified spirit
+Dissolve 0.1 g of bromothymol blue in 100 ml of 50 percent rectified spirit.

-A-2.4 Procedure
+B-2.4 Procedure

 Measure 100 ml of neutralized water into each of two 250 ml gas washing bottles and add 6 drops of bromothymol blue indicator.
 Connect the two gas washing bottles in series.
-Weigh accurately a stoppered 250 ml conical flask, with two boiling chips, which has been previously dried in an air oven mantaincd at 105 ± 2 ° C for 1 h and subsequently cooled to room temperature by keeping it, in a desiccator for 1 h.
+Weigh accurately a stoppered 250 ml conical flask, with two boiling chips, which has been previously dried in an air oven mantaincd at 105 °C ± 2 ° C for 1 h and subsequently cooled to room temperature by keeping it, in a desiccator for 1 h.
 Chill the flask in dry-ice bath.
 Remove the flask from the bath and connect the side tube of the flask to the gas washing bottles.
 With the help of a 100 ml graduated cylinder, measure 100 ml of the liquefied sample into the flask, and close the stopper.
 Evaporate the sample to dryness.
 After evaporation is complete, rinse out the conical flask with dry air, dry it in oven and cool in a desiccator, as done before.
 Reweigh the flask and its content.
 The increase in mass is calculated as the non-volatile matter on evaporation.

-A-2.5 Calculation
+B-2.5 Calculation

 Non-volatile matter, parts per million=M1M×100

-Where
+where